pnowy/NativeCriteria/README.md

 ### Development && Participation

-For development is used the GitFlow approach.
 If you want to participate on the development please perform the pull request to the **develop** branch.

+### Documentation

+In order to generate new version of documentation (we are using [Couscous](http://couscous.io) tool) execute inside the project directory:

+`couscous generate`

+Above command generate new version of documentation based on markdown files on `mdocs` directory and copy it to the `docs` directory which is the source